Pets by the numbers

 - APPA, 2017-2018 American Pet Products Association National Pet Owners Survey.
 2018, Greenwich, CT: American Pet Products Association.

-Learn how to help community cats >>
+Learn how to help community cats

 Shelter & Rescue Group Estimates

-Pet | # Entering Shelters Annually | # Euthanized in Shelters Annually | % Euthanized in Shelters | # Adopted from Shelters | # of Strays Entering Shelters Who Are Returned-To-Owner | % Returned-To-Owner |
+Pet | # Owned | # Entering Shelters Annually | % Euthanized in Shelters Annually | # Adopted from Shelters | # of Strays Entering Shelters Who Are Returned-To-Owner |

-- The number of cats and dogs entering shelters annually is down from 20+ million in 1973.
+- The number of cats and dogs entering shelters annually is down significantly from 20+ million in 1973.
 (Source: Dr. Andrew Rowan, Jan.
 2019)

 - Estimated amount spent by animal control organizations annually: $800 million to $1 billion (about $34 per capita) (Dr. Andrew Rowan, Jan.
 2019)